roadfoodr/tinware/README.md

 ## How to Play

 1. Select a wordlist from the dropdown menu.
+2. You'll be presented with a challenge scenario.
+The goal is to find all possible valid words for each challenge.
+There are two types of scenarios depending on the challenge you've chosen:
-2. You'll be presented with a word stem and asked to add a letter either before or after it.
+   - Letter Addition: You'll see a word stem and be asked to add a letter either before or after it.
+   - Word Formation: You'll be given a set of letters and asked to form words using all of them.
+3. For Letter Addition challenges:
-3. Type a letter to submit your answer.
+   - Type a single letter to submit your answer.
+   - The game will immediately validate your input.
+4. For Word Formation challenges:
+   - Enter a word using all the given letters.
+   - Click the "Submit" button or press Enter to check your answer.
-4. Use the "Show Hint" button if you need help.
+5. Use the "Show Hint" button if you need help with either challenge type.
-5. Click "No More Words" when you can't think of any more valid words or your entry is complete.
+6. Click "No More Words" when you can't think of any more valid words or your entries are complete.
+Words that you missed will be displayed.
+7. For best results, don't guess at words.
+Just enter the ones you know for sure, then review your performance and any missed words.
+9. Optionally, use the "Retry" button to attempt the same challenge again.
-6. Click "Next Word" or press the spacebar to move to the next challenge.
+10. Click "Next Word" or press the spacebar to move to the next challenge.

 ## Live Demo